Orzo Pesto Pasta Salad

-a bowl of pesto orzo salad with a whole burrata drizzles with pesto and extra virgin olive oil on top
+A bowl of pesto orzo pasta salad with a whole burrata drizzles with pesto and extra virgin olive oil on top.

-Here’s why you need this Summer pesto pasta salad at your next bbq
+Here’s why you need this orzo pesto pasta salad at your next BBQ

 Did I mention that there is burrata in it?